AdamMescher/dang-thats-delicious/readme.md

 ## About

-Full stack application using Node and MongoDB on the backend.
+Full stack application using Node and MongoDB on the backend and pug.js for the view layer.

 ## Technologies